hazbo/community/README.md

 This is just a very basic example, but it can be used in all sorts of ways.

 ### Extended
-We can also choose whether or not each time we `get` our community object, whether or not it is a new instance of that class, or a shared one, meaning it will only ever instantiate one instance of that class which will be stored in your container.
+We can also choose whether or not, each time we `get` our community object, it creates a new instance of that class, or a shared one, meaning it will only ever create one instance of that class which will be stored in your container.

     $community->set('world', function() {